tristanpenman/chaos-qt/README.md

 This will compile both the main application and a test suite.

-On Mac, this will build an application bundle called `Chaos.app`.
+On macOS, this will build an application bundle called `Chaos.app`.
 The test suite is a single binary called `ChaosTest`.

 ## Documentation